Young Party: Media power of the party

 Cem Uzan was the owner of Star TV and Star newspaper and used his newspaper and TV station to the best of his ability to promote his party, which is why he has been labelled a Turkish version of Silvio Berlusconi.
 When he was under investigation, he used advertising space between the first and second halves of Champions League football games to launch political assaults upon his opponents.

-After his tough speech about current Prime Minister (Recep Tayyip Erdogan), TMSF assumed ownership of his companies and later sold them.
+After his tough speech about current Prime Minister (Recep Tayyip Erdoğan), TMSF assumed ownership of his companies; the companies were later sold.

 Some party members

-Other than Cem Uzan, Turkish arabesque star İbrahim Tatlıses, parliament member Emin Şirin, former parliament member Adil Asirimand and some new politicians like Kaan Aytuğ, Cenk Aktan are some of the recognisable members of the Young Party.
+Other than Cem Uzan, Kurdish arabesque star İbrahim Tatlıses, parliament member Emin Şirin, former parliament member Adil Asirimand and some new politicians like Kaan Aytuğ, Cenk Aktan are some of the recognisable members of the Young Party.